-Future Counselor: For Student in Tennessee High School or Tennessee High School Graduate
+Future LPC: For Student in Tennessee High School or Tennessee High School Graduate

 Your First Step:

 Make the best grades that you possibly can while in school as an undergraduate student.
 Though you really will have your choice of majors, keep in mind that many graduate school programs will look favorably on coursework in the social sciences such as Psychology and Social Work.

 Gain quality experience with work or volunteer opportunities as close to the field of counseling as possible.

 Bachelor’s Degree College Graduates

 – The Council for Accreditation of Counseling & Related Educational Programs).
 Rehabilitation counseling programs are usually accredited by CORE

 Begin the application process in advance.
 The GRE test may be a requirement, as well.